sbslee/clinpharmseq-paper/README.md

-# clinpharmseq-paper
+# README

-Data and code repository for the ClinPharmSeq paper
+Data and code repository for the ClinPharmSeq paper.

+Lee et al., 2022.
+[ClinPharmSeq: A targeted sequencing panel for clinical pharmacogenetics implementation](https://doi.org/10.1371/journal.pone.0272129).
+PLOS ONE.

 # Star allele calling with PyPGx